opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ## Further reading

-- Read about the basics of semantic search in OpenSearch in [Building a semantic search engine in OpenSearch](https://opensearch.org/blog/semantic-search-solutions/)
+- Read about the basics of OpenSearch semantic search in [Building a semantic search engine in OpenSearch](https://opensearch.org/blog/semantic-search-solutions/).
-- Read about the benefits of combining keyword and neural search, the normalization and combination technique options, and the benchmarking tests in [The ABCs of semantic search in OpenSearch: Architectures, benchmarks, and combination strategies](https://opensearch.org/blog/semantic-science-benchmarks/)
+- Read about the benefits of combining keyword and neural search, the normalization and combination technique options, and benchmarking tests in [The ABCs of semantic search in OpenSearch: Architectures, benchmarks, and combination strategies](https://opensearch.org/blog/semantic-science-benchmarks/).